imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 ### Validation results

-The estimates obtained by our procedure tend to estimate the computational cost of validation well and much better than both the trivial model and the current gas cost schedule model.
+The estimates obtained by our procedure tend to estimate the computational cost of `measure_validation` programs well and much better than both the trivial model and the current gas cost schedule model.

 We can see the data points (each for a given `measure_validation` program) much more tightly packed around the linear regression line.